Koala (Koala Bear) What is a Koala?

 It soon starts clinging onto the mother's underbelly and then when this becomes too difficult it starts to ride on its mother back feeding on leaves as it travels with its mother.
 It still returns to its mothers pouch for safety and a drink of milk until it finally becomes too big to fit into the pouch.
 By about the twelfth month, when the mother is ready to breed again, the young joey is weaned from its mother and sets out on its own.

 A male koala reaches sexual maturity at about four years.
 The female in about three years.

-The Koala is an Endangered Animal of Australia The Koala is listed as Vulnerable in the Australian Endangered Species List
+Koala – Endangered Animal of Australia The Koala is listed as Vulnerable in the Australian Endangered Species List

-As with most other native animals the koala too suffers from the destruction, fragmentation and loss of its habitat, namely the eucalyptus trees on which it feeds.
+As with most other native Australian animals the koala suffers from the destruction, fragmentation and loss of its habitat.
+The koala feeds on only certain types of eucalyptus trees.
 It is estimated that nearly 80% of Koala habitat has already disappeared.
-(See the koala on the tree).
+Almost all of this de-forestation has been the result of human activity such as logging, farming and the suburban sprawl.(Photo: See the frightened koala on the tree).